ditlef9/python-nextjs-postgresql-devsecops-gcp/news/README.md

 ## 📸 3 Diagram and Screenshots from News backend and Frontend

 **News Backend and Frontend Diagram**<br>
-This diagram shows the structure and flow of the Version Tracker, outlining its components and how user data is processed.<br>
+This diagram shows the structure and flow, outlining its components and how user data is processed.<br>
 ![News Backend and Frontend Diagram](_docs/news-diagram.drawio.png)

 **News Frontend**<br>